 Poor air quality can be due in part to high levels of dust which carry microscopic insects known as dust mites.
 Dust mites as well as mold love humidity which the dehumidifier can bring down to a safer range between 30% to 50% RH.
 A dehumidifier circulates the basement air through its filter, removing not only moisture but also dust.

-Basements can often be uncomfortable due to the moisture level and the associated odor associated.
-A dehumidifier works to counter those qualities by removing the moisture from the air and dissipating the odor.
+Basements can often be uncomfortable due to the moisture level and the associated odor.
+A dehumidifier works to counter those effects by removing the moisture from the air and reducing mold buildups and associated odors.
 It can also function as an air purifier, removing dust from the air along with the microscopic mites that are carried with it.